edgorman/Web-App-Template/{{cookiecutter.repository_name}}/infrastructure/database/README.md

-# Postgres
+# Database

-This subdirectory stores the Postgres and Flyway config/migration scripts.
+This subdirectory stores the Database config and migration scripts.

 Generally you will not need to run Postgres/Flyway directly, as all database operations will be handled through CI/CD.